 - Protective sleeves (such as pieces of rubber hose, rubber inner tube, or a tree-stake kit)

 Use a mallet or sledgehammer to drive two or three wooden or metal stakes around the perimeter of the tree outside the root ball area.
-If your planting site experiences winds that blow predominantly from one direction, then it is best to position stakes on the upwind side of the tree where they can anchor the tree against the force of the winds.
+If your planting site experiences winds that blow predominantly from one direction, it is best to position stakes on the upwind side of the tree where the stakes anchor the tree against the force of the winds.
 Drive the stakes into the ground at a 45-degree angle toward the trunk of the tree.

-Longer and deeper stakes will provide better reinforcement.
-But remember you will want to remove these stakes once the tree roots have become established, so don't drive them unnecessarily deep.
-The stakes should be driven to a depth of at least 18 inches if possible and even deeper if the soil texture is loose and sandy.
+Longer and deeper stakes provide better reinforcement.
+But remember you need to remove these stakes after the tree roots have become established, so don't drive them unnecessarily deep.
+Drive the stakes to a depth of at least 18 inches if possible and even deeper if the soil texture is loose and sandy.

 Push the Tree Upright

 Secure the Tree to the Stakes

-Tie the tree to the stakes using ropes or cables threaded through some form of pliable sleeves to protect the trunk.
-With very small saplings, short lengths of nylon stocking tied around the trunk can then be tied to ropes or cables secured to the stakes.
+Use rope or cables threaded through some form of pliable sleeve to tie the tree to the stakes.
+With very small saplings, short lengths of nylon stocking tied around the trunk can be tied to ropes or cables secured to the stakes.
 Strips of canvas or burlap can also work.
 Some people thread the ropes or cables through lengths of rubber garden hose looped around the trunk to prevent the rope or cables from rubbing against the bark.

 Finding the right position for the ropes along the trunk can be tricky.
 They need to be low enough to allow the tree's canopy to sway but also high enough so the trunk can sway slightly.
 The best position is often near the first lateral branches extending out from the trunk.
 The ropes also should have a small amount of slack to allow the trunk some movement.